lesept777/NaiveBayes-for-ESP32/README.md

 or even read the dataset from a file stored in SPIFFS.

 ## Fit the classifier
-For continuous data, the method for fitting the classifier is:
+For **continuous data**, the method for fitting the classifier is:
 ```
   myNB.fit(dataset);
 ```
 This enables to pre-process the dataset and prepare for prediction.

-For categorical data, there is no need to pre-process the dataset.
+For **categorical data**, there is no need to pre-process the dataset.

 ## Predict values
-For continuous data: to predict a class, first create a features vector:
+For **continuous data**: to predict a class, first create a features vector:
 ```
     std::vector<float> x;
     for (int j = 0; j < nFeatures; j++) x.push_back(/* the value of the j-th feature */);